DOE-COMMS/Q-POP-Modules/README.md

 </p>

 $\psi$ represents the electronic phases: $\psi=0$ means metal while $|\psi|\sim 1$ means insulator.
 You will see a metallic filament automatically growing and shrinking back and forth, generating the oscillating voltage output across the VO<sub>2</sub> film.

-## Acknowledgement
-This open-source software development is supported as part of the Computational Materials Sciences Program funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0020145.